aliakbar09a/mnist_digits_classification/README.md

 Install Conda to resolve all requirements of python related dependencies.

 ## Usage
+### Files usage
+- LRmodel.py : Logistic Regression implemented using numpy
+- conv_network.py : CNN model implemented using Keras API
+- digit_recognizer.py : File to either train or load saved weights
+- camera_pred.py : Used to test the models using webcam

 ### Training the models
 To Train the models on your own, delete the weights folder and run digit_recognizer.py